danersilveira/hypoxia_EMT_logical_model/README.md

 ## Requirements

 The model is provided in a .zginml file.
-It can be read by GINsim software or by ginsim package in python language.
+It can be read by GINsim software or by the ginsim package in Python language.

 > [GINsim software](https://ginsim.org/)